 Skip to main content

-Can I make an anonymous complaint?
+Can I make an anonymous report?

 Yes you can remain anonymous, although we will be unable to provide you with regular updates on how the case is progressing.
-Please also note that we will have to decide on how to progress the complaint rather than you being able to help us to determine the appropriate action to take.
+Please also note that we will have to decide on how to progress the report rather than you being able to help us to determine the appropriate action to take.
 Should you contact us again for an update we will be unable to do this as you have not divulged your identity.

 We need to know the following information: